Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Abstract

 \section{Abstract}

 We use high-resolution zoom-in cosmological simulations to model outflow triggered by radiation and thermal drivers around the central mass accumulation during direct collapse within the dark matter (DM) halo.
-The maximal resolution is $8\times 10^{-5}$\,pc, and no restrictions are put on the geometry of the inflow/outflow.
-The central mass is considered {\it prior} to the formation of the supermassive black hole seed at redshift of $z\sim 15.9$, and can constitute either a supermassive star (SMS) of $\sim 10^5\,M_\odot$ surrounded by growing accretion disk or a self-gravitating disk.
+The maximal resolution is $1.3\times 10^{-5}$\,pc, and no restrictions are put on the geometry of the inflow/outflow.
+The central mass is considered {\it prior} to the formation of the supermassive black hole seed at a redshift of $z\sim 15.9$, and can constitute either a supermassive star (SMS) of $\sim 10^5\,M_\odot$ surrounded by a growing accretion disk or a self-gravitating disk.
 The radiation transfer is modeled using the ray-tracing algorithm.
-Due to the high accretion rate of $\sim 1\,M_\odot\,{\rm yr^{-1}}$ determined by the DM halo, accretion is supercritical, resulting in supercritical luminosity which affects the inflow rate, with the duty cycle of $\sim 0.9$.
-We observe a fast development of hot cavities which quickly extend into polar funnels and expanding dense shells.
+Due to the high accretion rate of $\sim 1\,M_\odot\,{\rm yr^{-1}}$ determined by the DM halo, accretion is mildly supercritical, resulting in mildly super-critical luminosity which has only a limited effect on the accretion rate, with the duty cycle of $\sim 0.9$.
+We observe a fast development of hot cavities, which quickly extend into polar funnels and expand dense shells.
 Within the funnels, fast winds, $\sim 10^3\,{\rm km\,s^{-1}}$, are mass-loaded by the accreting gas.
 We follow the expanding shells to $\sim 1$\,pc, when the shell velocity remains substantially, $\sim 5$ times, above the escape speed.
-The ionization cones formed by the central UV/X-ray flux extend to the halo virial radius, $R_{\rm h}$.
-Extrapolating the outflow properties shows that the halo material outside the shell will have difficulty to stop it.
-We therefore conclude that the expanding wind-driven shell will breakout of the central parsec and will reach $\sim R_{\rm h}$.
-Finally, the anisotropic accretion flow on sub-parsec scales will attenuate the soft X-rays effect on the H$_2$.
-Hence, formation of funnels and powerful outflows around, e.g., SMS, can have interesting observational corollaries, to be addressed elsewhere.
+The ionization cones formed by the central UV/X-ray completely ionize the cavities.
+Extrapolating the outflow properties shows that the halo material outside the shell will have difficulty stopping it.
+We therefore conclude that the expanding wind-driven shell will break out of the central parsec and will reach the halo virial radius.
+Finally, the anisotropic accretion flow on sub-parsec scales will attenuate the UV/soft X-rays on the H$_2$.
+Hence, the formation of funnels and powerful outflows around, e.g., SMS, can have interesting observational corollaries.

 \keywords{methods: numerical --- galaxies: formation --- galaxies: high-redshift --- cosmology: theory --- cosmology: dark ages, reionization, first stars --- quasars: supermassive black holes}